jesperancinha/sea-shell-archiver/README.md

 Essentially this is a fun exercise to help understand all the mechanisms behind the concepts described in the [Reactive Manifesto](https://www.reactivemanifesto.org/).

+NOTES:

+-   Unfortunatelly Blockhond doesn't seem to work with Java 13.
+This is why I had to switch back to 12

 Topics discussed:

 -   [WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html)